comprna/RATTLE/README.md

 --> Novel: 5202 (33.95%)
 ```

-## Snakefile for toyset example
-User can easly adapt it for running all the Rattle step in one go.
+## Snakemake file

+Below we show how the user can run all steps in one go.
+We show this using the toy dataset as example.
+This can be adapted to any other dataset.
 ```
 snakemake -s rattle_snakefile -p toyset/rna/snakemake_output/transcriptome.fq --cores 1